peap/git-global/README.md

 This is a Rust program that you can install with `cargo install git-global`.
 (To obtain `cargo` and Rust, see https://rustup.rs.)
-Once installed, you can optionally install the manpage with `git global install-manpage`.
+Once installed, you can optionally install the manpage with `git global install-manpage`

-Or: `cargo run --bin generate-manpage --features=manpage`

 Once installed, you gain an extra git subcommand that you can run from anywhere to check up on all your git repos: `git global`.
 Use `git global <subcommand>`